Conflict of interest

 Information about managerial positions and significant business connections of non-executive directors

 Walter B. Kielholz, Chairman of the Board of Directors since 1 May 2009, was Swiss Re’s CEO from 1 January 1997 to 31 December 2002.
-In line with Swiss Re’s revised independence criteria, Walter B. Kielholz, being a full-time Chairman, is not considered independent.
+In line with Swiss Re’s independence criteria, Walter B. Kielholz, being a full-time Chairman, is not considered independent.
 No other director has ever held a management position within the Group.
 None of the members of the Board of Directors has any significant business connections with Swiss Re Ltd or any of the Group companies.

 Other mandates, activities and functions